booch/presentations/Passion_+_Giving/slides.md

 ???

 * I was there mainly to support the voices who aren't being heard
-* I learned a lot
+* Again, I learned a lot
 * But I didn't feel like I was really making an impact, or using my talents

 ---